parsiya/eslinter/docs/configuration.md

 * `beautified-javascript-path`: Where all beautified JavaScripts are stored.
   Each file contains the extracted JavaScript for one request.
 It will be created (including any parent directories) if it does not exist.
-* `eslint-result-path`: Where all ESLint results are stored.
+* `lint-result-path`: Where all ESLint results are stored.
 Each file contains the results for one file from above.
 These files have the same name as their JavaScript counterparts with `-linted` appended.
 For example, the results for `google.com-whatever.js` will be in `google.com-whatever-linted.js`.
 It will